jackcooperdev/CauldronDocs/pages/engine/tools/logger.md

 ### setLoggerSession (id)

-In order to allow for the session to be destroyed when Minecraft is closed you need to set the loggerSession.
-Id refers to the sessionID.
+To allow for the session to be destroyed when Minecraft is closed, you need to set the loggerSession.
+ID refers to the sessionID.